W00BackBabee/Word_EEG_Spectrogram/README.md

+*IMPORTANT NOTE:
+The Alice and Wonderland UMichigan dataset has missing eeg channel 29 values for Subjects 01, 05, and 38.

 # EEG Spectrogram Generator

 Python program for converting BrainVision EEG recordings into word-level spectrogram datasets aligned to spoken-word onset timing.